 Leslie Knope invented Galentine's Day to celebrate her gal pals every February 13

 There are a couple of reasons why this day is probably a great substitute for Feb.
 14. First of all, most of those who just can’t seem to catch a break when it comes to romance will have someone with whom Palentine's Day could be celebrated.
 It’s a day that is largely about social connection itself, and whether you’ve had the same friends since high school; are very close with your siblings, parents, or cousins; or have a great friend you made online somewhere, it’s a special thing.
 Why not celebrate it?

 Second, it’s a great opportunity to do a little cognitive restructuring.
 Too many people have too hard of a time managing the dark thoughts that run through their heads on a regular day, and being single on a day that is supposed to celebrate togetherness can feel like having a bucket of black tar thrown into the mix.
 Choosing to celebrate a day that asks us to focus instead on the positive, on great relationships with great people who are in our lives, might just be the perfect antidote.
 There’s research that shows there’s a link between gratitude and wellbeing, and a day all about being grateful for the people who matter most to us might just be a great way to cultivate a little extra wellness.

-Galentine’s Day, Palentine’s day – whichever variant appeals more to you – is today.
+Galentine’s Day, Palentine’s day – whichever variant appeals more to you – is coming up.
 Why not reach out, tell the people you love that you think they’re swell, maybe have an impromptu get-together?
 They’ll probably appreciate the gesture, and odds are good that it’ll make you feel good, too.
 It could be just what you need to make this time of year a little cheerier.